sam596/WCA-Stats/README.md

 `bin/wcaupd.sh` will pull the latest public export from the WCA into the `wca` table.
 This won't run any additional queries.

+##### Notes
-**NB:** to run these, you will have to edit them yourself as I will have a different username and password to your mysql server.
+To run these, you will have to edit them yourself as I will have a different username and password to your mysql server.
 For reference, my username is `sam` and my password is stored in a file in `~/.mysqlpw/mysql.conf`.
 Its contents is a singular line such as this: `mysqlpw='mypassword'`; just replace `mypassword` for your own.

 Also, I have a line in my `~/mysqlpw/mysql.conf` file called `discordwh=<link>`.
-Through this, a bot posts in my personal discord server to let me know when tables and databases have been updated, through the abundance of lines in the `.sh` scripts in `bin/`
+Through this, a bot posts in my personal discord server to let me know when tables and databases have been updated, through the abundance of lines in the `.sh` scripts in `bin/`.
+If you have no use for this webhook, delete all the lines in the `.sh` scripts that mention `$discordwh`.